Boris Johnson’s top aide accused of violating quarantine with 260-mile road trip

-Now Cummings is on the griddle after the Guardian and Mirror newspapers revealed Friday that the special adviser traveled from London to his parent’s farm in Durham in northern England in late March — just as Johnson began his own difficult bout with covid-19.
+Now Cummings is on the griddle after the Guardian and Mirror newspapers revealed Friday that the special adviser traveled from London to his parents’ house in Durham in northern England in late March — just as Johnson began his difficult bout with covid-19.

 At the time, a strict lockdown was in place and top government ministers were hammering away at the public with the punchy message to keep the National Health Service from being overwhelmed: “Stay at Home.
 Protect the NHS.
 Save Lives.”

-Instead, Cummings, his wife Mary Wakefield, an editor at the conservative magazine the Spectator, and their young son fled from the capital city to the countryside, even as the government was begging citizens not to travel to second homes, to stay indoors, and for those with symptoms, to follow strict quarantine to control the contagion.
+Instead, Cummings, his wife, Mary Wakefield, an editor at the conservative magazine the Spectator, and their young son fled from the capital city to the countryside, even as the government was begging citizens not to travel to second homes, to stay indoors and, for those with symptoms, to follow strict quarantine measures to control the contagion.

+Cummings has the British prime minister’s “full support,” said Grant Shapps, the transport secretary, at a news conference.
+Shapps said that Johnson knew that Cummings was unwell and was staying in one place, but he didn’t say whether Johnson was aware that his top aide had driven across the country.

+Later, however, the Observer and Sunday Mirror reported that he further broke the lockdown rules with a second trip to Durham.

+The Durham police also issued a statement, saying that an officer had spoken to Cummings’s father on April 1, who said that his son was at an address in Durham and “self-isolating in part of the property.”

+Earlier on Saturday, Downing Street issued a statement about Cummings, saying that “at no stage was he or his family spoken to by the police about this matter, as is being reported.”

-Cummings apparent flaunting of the rules has sparked an angry cry for his head — from opposition politicians and ordinary citizens — who say that government officials are hypocrites who tell the public to do one thing while they do another.
+Cummings’s apparent flouting of the rules has sparked an angry cry for his head from opposition politicians and ordinary citizens who say that government officials are hypocrites who tell the public to do one thing while they do another.

-Many Brits have not seen their friends and relatives since the lockdown was announced March 23 — missing births, graduations, weddings and funerals.
-Sunbathers have been fined by police for flaunting the rules.
-Residents out in the countryside have warned “corona-idiots” from the cities to stay away.
+Many in Britain have not seen their friends and relatives since the lockdown was announced March 23 — missing births, graduations, weddings and funerals.
+Sunbathers have been fined by police.
+Residents in the countryside have warned “corona-idiots” from the cities to stay away.

-Opposition lawmakers said that if Cummings had broken the guidelines, then he needed to go.
+Opposition lawmakers said that if Cummings broke the guidelines, then he needs to go.

 “It is as simple as that,” said Ed Davey, the acting leader of the Liberal Democrats.

 Cummings is a larger-than-life maverick in British politics.
-His leading role in the 2016 Brexit campaign was portrayed by the actor Benedict Cumberbatch in an HBO film “Brexit: The Uncivil War.”
-With his bald dome and his casual hoodies, the 48-year political fixer is better known than most of Johnson’s tailored ministers.
+His leading role in the 2016 Brexit campaign was portrayed by Benedict Cumberbatch in the HBO film “Brexit: The Uncivil War.”
+With his bald dome and his casual hoodies, the 48-year-old political fixer is better known than most of Johnson’s tailored ministers.
 He also wears a target on his back.

-In late March, Cummings was filmed rushing out of Downing Street, shortly after Johnson tested positive for coronavirus.
+In late March, Cummings was filmed rushing out of Downing Street, shortly after Johnson tested positive for the coronavirus.

-After 10 days of self-isolation at the official residence, the prime minister was so sick he was taken to the hospital and then its intensive care unit, where he was given supplemental oxygen.
+After 10 days of self-isolation at the official residence, the prime minister was so sick he was taken to the hospital and then to its intensive care unit, where he was given supplemental oxygen.
 Upon his release, Johnson said he was lucky to be alive.

 Downing Street issued a statement on Saturday that Cummings did nothing wrong.

-That would be the farm in Durham.
+That would be the residence in Durham.
 “His actions were in line with coronavirus guidelines,” the statement read.
 “Mr. Cummings believes he behaved reasonably and legally.”

 Asked by reporters camped outside his London home on Saturday if it looked good for a senior government adviser to ride out his symptoms far from home, Cummings replied: “Who cares about good looks?
 It’s a question of doing the right thing.
 It’s not about what you guys think.”